Skip to content

 Common questions from Across SA families

-How do occupational therapists in Across SA approach ADHD support?
+How do occupational therapists in SA typically approach ADHD support?

-What questions should I ask when contacting an occupational therapy clinic?
+What questions should I ask when I call a clinic about ADHD support?

 What signs might suggest my child needs occupational therapy support?